Twig Adventures

 0610 – 1300

-I had to go into town today since the trail is still closed for 11 miles from a 2013 fire.
-There are many side trails from the north end.
-To get back on the trail south of the closure, there is a detour on dirt roads.
+I had to go into town today since the trail was still closed for 11 miles from a 2013 fire.
+There were many side trails from the north end.
+To get back on the trail south of the closure, there was a detour on dirt roads.
 Thus a continuous footpath into and out of town could be achieved.
 Unfortunately, another fire closed the dirt road route this year.
-Now the only way to get back to the trail is by traveling along 2 narrow, busy highways that have no shoulder.
+Now the only way to get back to the trail was by traveling along 2 narrow, busy highways that had no shoulder.

-Since I have managed to walk a continuous footpath so far, I was considering doing the roadwalk.
+Since I’d managed to walk a continuous footpath so far, I was considering doing the roadwalk.
 But numerous sources warned me not to try it and I finally decided it wasn’t worth the risk of getting hit by a car.
 Instead, I arranged a ride to the trailhead for the following day with a trail angel.
-I will end up walking more miles on the detour than the actual trail, anyways.
+I would end up walking more miles on the detour than the actual trail, anyways.

 I finally found a small spring but since I still had water from the day before, I passed it by.
 I made it all the way to town with just the 3 liters I started with from the spigot the day before.
 I am a camel.
 Just before the side trail, I started encountering quite a few day hikers.
 A few appeared to be collecting pine cones and later I saw them for sale for $4 in town.
 This was a Monday, so I was surprised to see so many people.

 After all the chores for the day, I was so happy to crawl into bed.
-Stellar and I split the room, both sharing the bed.
-Don’t worry, as I’ve said before, it’s common for thru-hikers to share rooms and even beds.
-Regardless of our status, we are always so exhausted that we go straight to sleep, no time for anything else.
-This was the 3rd time Stellar and I had split a room so we have it down to science.
-His exploded pack on one side, my exploded pack on the other.
-I know that I didn’t get my 30 mile average done today but I divided the remaining miles by 6 days and I was still around 30.
+I know that I didn’t get my 30 mile average done but I divided the remaining miles by 6 days and I was still around 30.
 No sweat.

 Leave a Reply